Get Tech Tips

 Mistake #1: Not treating owner pay as an expense

 Many business owners make the mistake of not separating their pay from the net profit.
-We recommend treating the owner’s salary as an expense, not something that can be taken from the profit after all the other cost calculations are said and done.
+We recommend treating the owner’s salary as an expense, not something that you can take from the profit after all the other cost calculations are said and done.

 You’re free to determine the amount of money you want to take as a working owner.
 It can be as little or as much as you’d like, but you’re going to want to treat it like any other employee salary.
 As an owner, you probably won’t want to take out too much money for your salary because you’ll want to have a healthy net profit to fall back on.
 It’s better to have a financial buffer than to go into debt.